umutbozkurt/django-rest-framework-mongoengine/README.md

 ***Mongoengine*** support for ***Django Rest Framework***.

 # DRF 3
-Starting from `version 2.0`, this package will continue development using `DRF 3.0` and higher.
+Starting from `version 2.0`, this package will be developed using `DRF 3.0` and higher.

 # DRF 2
 If you want to use `DRFME` with `DRF 2`, you should `version 1.*`.
 Development will be continued on `drf_2_support` branch.